thinclab/ardrone_thinc/README.md

 separate `ardrone_autonomy ardrone_driver` instance and must bind to a seperate wireless interface.
 This is most easily accomplished by using one computer per drone, and having GaTAC connect to each computer individually (which is no different than the simulator, except the ip addresses GaTAC needs are now no longer for a single computer).

+Alternatively, it is possible to control multiple drones from a single computer by connecting them all to a single wireless access point.
+This requires some configuration of both your drones, and the wireless access point itself.
+Follow the steps on https://github.com/AutonomyLab/ardrone_autonomy/wiki/Multiple-AR-Drones to help you get started.